plus3it/netbanner-formula/README.md

 ### netbanner.custom

 This sls file will apply a Netbanner configuration to the system.
-Netbanner will be installed if it is not already, via the 'include' statement.
+Netbanner will be installed if it is not already, via an `include` statement.
 The Netbanner configuration is read from map.jinja, which supports customization via pillar.
 Any configuration that results in a change will also restart the 'Netbanner' process to read the change and display the configured banner.

 ## Configuration
 The Netbanner configuration is customizable via pillar.
-The 'lookup' dictionary contains three settings:
+The `lookup` dictionary contains three settings:
-  - version
+  - `version`
-  - admx_source
+  - `admx_source`
-  - adml_source
+  - `adml_source`

-`version` must match the netbanner version available from winrepo.
+`version` must match a netbanner version available from winrepo.
 Known versions of Netbanner include:
   - 1.3.93
   - 2.1.161

 `admx_source` and `adml_source` must be a location where the netbanner.admx and netbanner.adml files are available to the salt file system.
 These files are distributed with this formula, so it is expected that the default path